Vonksdesu/Anythings/README.md

 # ZZZ-Mod-Fixer (Community Update)

-This is a Python-based tool designed to update and fix character skin mod hash IDs for the game **Zenless Zone Zero (ZZZ)** to ensure compatibility with the latest versions of the game.
+This is a Python-based tool designed to update and fix character skin mod hash IBs for the game **Zenless Zone Zero (ZZZ)** to ensure compatibility with the latest versions of the game.

 ---